AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceClone.md

 -   InstanceId: the ID of the instance.
 The instance ID is a globally unique identifier \(GUID\) generated by the system for the instance.
 -   PrivateIp: the private IP address of the instance in a VPC.
 This parameter takes effect only when the NetworkType parameter is set to VPC.
 -   InnerIp: the private IP address of the instance in the classic network.
 This parameter takes effect only when the NetworkType parameter is set to Classic.
--   PublicIps: the public IP address of the instance in the classic network.
+-   PublicIp: the public IP address of the instance in the classic network.
 This parameter takes effect only when the NetworkType parameter is set to Classic.
--   ZoneId: the ID of the zone.
+-   ZoneId: the zone ID of the instance.
 -   HostName: the hostname of the instance.
--   PrimaryNetworkInterfaceId: the ID of the primary ENI.
+-   PrimaryNetworkInterfaceId: the ID of the primary elastic network interface \(ENI\).

 ## Examples